-Multidisciplinary coordination of care is a requirement for Commission on Cancer accreditation and National Comprehensive Cancer Network (NCCN) guidelines on prostate cancer recommend utilizing a multidisciplinary tumour board (MTB) to address challenging cases2.
-There are many proposed benefits to such MTB meetings, including evidence-based decision making, improved accuracy in diagnosis, increased access to clinical trials, improved communication between physicians of different specialties, cost-effective care, clinician education, and improved patient and clinician confidence and satisfaction^{3-7}.
-Despite the wide-adoption of MTBs in oncology, there is a lack of evidence regarding which cancer patients may benefit from discussion at MTBs.
+Multidisciplinary coordination of care is a requirement for Commission on Cancer accreditation and National Comprehensive Cancer Network (NCCN) guidelines on prostate cancer recommend using a multidisciplinary tumour board (MTB) to address challenging cases.
+There are many proposed benefits to such MTB meetings, including evidence-based decision-making, improved accuracy in diagnosis, increased access to clinical trials, improved communication between physicians of different specialties, cost-effective care, clinician education, and improved patient and clinician confidence and satisfaction.3-7 Despite the wide adoption of MTBs in oncology, there is a lack of evidence regarding which cancer patients may benefit from discussion at MTBs.

-Many specialties have established the usefulness of multidisciplinary tumour boards, with decisions on treatment recommendations being routinely altered by a MTB conference discussion in gynecologic cancer5, head and neck cancer6, breast cancer8, and upper gastrointestinal tract cancer9 patients.
+Many specialties have established the usefulness of MTBs, with decisions on treatment recommendations being routinely altered by a MTB conference discussion in gynecological cancer, head and neck cancer, breast cancer, and upper gastrointestinal tract cancer patients.
 There is discrepancy in the literature about the effectiveness of MTBs in the field of urology.
-One study reports only 1.6% of genitourinary tract (GU) cancer patients experienced a change in their treatment decision following MTB discussion10, while others report rates as high as 26.7-32.3% ^{3,11}.
-As such, current NCCN guidelines limit recommendations to only select GU oncology patients2.
+One study reports only 1.6% of genitourinary (GU) tract cancer patients experienced a change in their treatment decision following MTB discussion, while others report rates as high as 26.7-32.3%.
+As such, current NCCN guidelines limit recommendations to only select GU oncology patients.